domonkoss/ceudsd/seminar/4-nosql/README.md

 ## NEO4J

 In Neo4J the SELECT is called MATCH.
-One the simplest query is selecting 25 Officer nodes.

 #### Simple queries

+One of the simplest query is selecting 25 Officer nodes:
 ```
 MATCH (n:Officer)
 RETURN n LIMIT 25